AlexanderMath/pixcnn/README.md

 - added cifar/celeb as additional datasets to mnist.
 - integrated with tensorboard
 - wrote code for inpainting
-- made animation above of the generation process.
+- made the above animation of generation process (code for animation not included).
 - wrote test case for likelihood computations.
 - changed hyperparameter slightly (increased nlayers and ksize)
-- simplified code and moved into a single file (except data loading).
+- simplified code and moved into a single file (besides dataloading that also has its own file).